0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 You will need port 6178, and 6179 open
 - 6179 is for the private validator fullnode network ("VFN"), it should only ollow traffic from the Validator node IP address above.
 - 6178 is for the the PUBLIC fullnode network.
 This is how the public nodes that will be serving JSON-RPC on the network will receive data and submit transactions to the network.
-### High-level steps
+## High-level steps
-1. Install binaries.
+1. Set up a host - Install binaries.
 2. Generate a public mining/validator key and associated mneumonic.
-3. Generate and share you `account.json` file with someone who has gas and can execute the onboarding transaction for you.
+2.1 Generate and share you `account.json` file with someone who has gas and can execute the onboarding transaction for you.

-4. Get the latest snapshot state of the network by running `ol restore`.
+3. Get the latest snapshot state of the network by running `ol restore`.
 4. Start your node in *fullnode* mode.
-5. Allow your *fullnode* to sync up with the network.
+4.1.
+Allow your validator in the *fullnode* mode to sync up with the network.
 Depending on how old the snapshot obtained from `ol restore` is may take a while (1 hr or more).
 To check the state of the sync run `db-backup one-shot query node-state`.
-6. Start the tower app which will produce and submit VDF proofs to the chain.
+5. Start the tower app which will produce and submit VDF proofs to the chain.
    **note** if your node is not fully synced and if you have not been onboarded yet, you will see errors from the tower app until your node has caught up to the current state and you have been onboarded.
+6. Create VFN configs, and deploy the VFN.
+6..
+Check and update your on-chain configuration
-5. Restart your node in *validator* mode.
+8. Restart your node in *validator* mode.
 You will join in the next epoch if you have been on boarded by an active validator.
-8. Run `ol explorer` to see the state of the network, you should see your validators public key in the list of validators.
+9. View [ol explorer](https://0lexplorer.io/) to see the state of the network, you should see your validators public key in the list of validators.

 ## 1. Set up a host